ThomasKaiser/sbc-bench/README.md

 When exporting `MODE=extensive` (not compatible with `MODE=unattended` so use either/or) then `sbc-bench` conducts additional tests:

   * the `openssl` benchmarks will also be executed in parallel on all CPU cores (takes an additional minute)
-  * the `cpuminer` test will be fired up (does not work on 32-bit ARM platforms and most recent Debian/Ubuntu distros so nothing changes here, otherwise 5 more minutes)
+  * the `cpuminer` test will be fired up (5 more minutes)
+  * the `stockfish` stress tester will be fired up 3 times to check further for throttling and stability issues
   * on ARM/RISC-V SoCs with clusters of different CPU cores (e.g. RK3399 with 4 x Cortex-A53 and 2 x Cortex-A72) additional multi-threaded `7-zip` tests per cluster are done (no duration estimate possible since depends on SoC architecture)

 This operation mode will be extended further over time to get insights into SoC internals.